-Women’s films – what exactly are they?
+Women’s films What exactly are they?

 Women have been drawn to the cinema since the very beginning.
 Back in 1914, sociologist Emilie Altenloh even conjectured that this new form of mass entertainment offered women a way of breaking out of a male-dominated everyday routine.
 Stars like Asta Nielsen poked fun at the traditional female image and celebrated petulant, adventurous women.

-“Weepies” – films that inspire a good cry – were what women's films were called in the so-called golden age of Hollywood, and scriptwriters were hired specifically for the genre.
+Film to cry at“Weepies” – films that inspire a good cry – were what women's films were called in the so-called golden age of Hollywood, and scriptwriters were hired specifically for the genre.
 The film industry made sure its female viewing public was given fantastically styled stars and glamorous femme fatales, and yet the traditional images of women (virgins, mothers and prostitutes) endured despite a sworn shift in the 1930s to clever, witty and even professional, working wives.
 Actresses began investing in production companies in order to get better roles, but the powerful industry remained a male-dominated world.
 Female directors were suppressed and even artists such as Maya Deren were marginalized despite having developed her own avant-garde film style using semi-professional 16mm cameras.

 It was not until the women's movement in the late 1960s that real international change took place.
 Emancipation from a paternalistic society became an important element in the overall critique of our social fabric.
 In many areas, feminists began demanding self-determination for women and brought to light the many examples of lifestyle concepts, role models and employment conditions that put women at a disadvantage.
 Lesbians and transsexuals began challenging the legitimacy of heterosexually-dominated societies as a whole.